Did Nebraska accept the Medicaid Expansion?

 The Nebraska Affordable Care Act Medicaid expansion was an optional program offered to the state a few years back in order to expand the income bracket for Medicaid eligibility.
 The ACA Medicaid expansion was offered to all states in the country, yet only 31 and Washington D.C. opted in for the expansion.
 Unfortunately for Nebraska residents, Affordable Care Act Medicaid eligibility was not accepted by the state, and so any sort of expansion was not implemented.
 So, “What is the expansion of Medicaid anyway, and what would have changed?”
 In truth, the ACA expansion for Medicaid would have granted new applicants eligibility for affordable healthcare by extending the income requirements implemented.
 In the majority of the states that opted out of the expansion of Medicaid, one of the main reasons behind it dealt with budgetary issues.
 Federal provisions were granted to states that opted in for the ACA Medicaid expansion program in order to smooth the transition for new applicants who would be granted eligibility.
 However, there were still state costs that would be associated with the expansion.
 ACA Medicaid expansion cost to states was seemingly high for most, which is why they decided to decline the expansion.
 Unfortunately, declining the expansion of Medicaid benefits resulted in a loss for many states, Nebraska included.
 The new Obamacare Medicaid expansion details would have added over 40,000 residents, providing them with affordable healthcare coverage.
 For those wondering how Affordable Care Act eligibility for Medicaid would have changed if Nebraska opted in to the program, continue reviewing the sections provided below.

 Nebraska opted out of the Affordable Care Act Medicaid expansion, along with 19 other states.
 So, what is the Obamacare Medicaid expansion, and how are states affected if they decided to opt out?
 Without accepting the ACA expansion of Medicaid, Nebraska will retain the same Medicaid eligibility requirements as prior to the proposal.
 Without the Affordable Care Act expansion, parents with dependent children are eligible for Medicaid benefits with household incomes of up to 57 percent of the federal poverty level.
 Pregnant women, too, can receive benefits with incomes of up to 194 percent of the federal poverty level, and children with household incomes of 213 percent.
 If Nebraska had adopted the new Affordable Care Act Expansion program, then the eligibility limits would have been drastically different.
 Obamacare Medicaid expansion would have allowed for more Nebraska residents to be covered under the new program.
-Download our free guide to read more about federal poverty levels and how they relate to Medicaid.
+Download our free guide to read more about requirements for Medicaid.

 What does opting out of the Affordable Care Act Medicaid expansion mean for Nebraska?